Autumn Hues @ Stirk Park, Kalamunda

 We've driven past Stirk Park next to the Kalamunda Town Centre on a number of occasions without realising what a beautiful park it is.
 I think it is at it's best in autumn when many of it's magnificent trees show their true colours!

 We set off to find a fairy on the Kalamunda Fairy Door Trail and as some of them are in Stirk Park this was our starting point.
 We found three of the fairy doors after much searching but believe there might be more - sadly many get damaged as time goes by.

 This large park features a lovely little lake with it's complement of ducks.
 In the early morning light the reflection of the towering trees in the water is stunning.
 The lake is fed by a freshwater stream and you can follow this stream above and below the lake.

 At the top of the lake a small bridge crosses the stream before the stream disappears under the walkway.
 If you follow the curved wooden walkway you will hear the rushing water of the stream running underneath it.
 Quite unique!

-The playground is older with traditional equipment but nicely spread out and with nearby BBQ and picnic facilities.
+As at Winter 2023 the playground is being redeveloped which is very exciting as the older playground let this beautiful park down.
 A public toilet facility is nearby.
 The stream runs alongside the playground until it disappears under Elizabeth Street.
 The stream is narrow enough for the kids to clamber over the rocks or use the stones to hop across (as one of the ducks did!) but do take care as some of the rocks were mossy and slippery!

 The park is part of the Kalamunda Town Centre Heritage Walk Trail so has signage at the bottom and the top end detailing Kalamunda's history.
 The Stirk family originally cleared the bush and forest for farmland.
 As water was available from the soak and stream a market garden was later established before the land became a dairy farm.
 The Shire of Kalamunda purchased the property in 1962 for use as a public park.